pwr-Solaar/Solaar/docs/index.md

 Solaar is able to pair and unpair devices with receivers as supported by the device and receiver.
-Solaar can also control some changeable features of devices, such as smooth scrolling or function key behavior.
+Solaar can also control some changeable features of devices, such as scroll wheel direction and function key behavior.
 Solaar keeps track of these changed settings on a per-computer basis and the GUI application restores them whenever a device connects.
 (Devices forget most settings when powered down.)
 For more information on how to use Solaar see